jaehho/junior_spring/medical-imaging/project_2/task.md

 1. The lateral resolution of the system.
 What limits the lateral resolution?
 2. The axial resolution of the system.
 What limits the axial resolution?
 3. The B-Scan “pixel” aspect ratios.
 What will the B-Scan’s aspect ratio be, with/without accounting for the “mirror image” artifact of OCT.

+---

+Write a function that generates a complex A-Scan in the spatial domain.
+It should include background subtraction as well as windowing and deconvolution.
+For deconvolution, smooth your background using a polynomial fit (you will want to toy around with the order of this fit by looking at the average background vs the fit).
+Do not use the smoothed background for background subtraction, but instead use the regular average background.
+This should not require any for loops at all.

+This function may take a bit of time to run.
+Add time markers to your function and either return or print the amount of time each step takes.
+Comment on these values in your report.

+Display the magnitude (in dB) of 2 A-Scans from BScan_Layers.raw, and one from each of the MScan files.
+The M-Scan ones should look pretty similar to one another.

+For your report, I would like a brief summary of how the function works, a discussion of the time taken by different steps in the function, and the plots of these A-Scan magnitudes.
+I want you to then try to run the same code on any single A-Scan you found looked nice a) without deconvolution or background subtraction, and b) without deconvolution but with background subtraction.
+In your report, compare these to the signal processed with the full pipeline, and explain the differences you see.

+---

+Create an image from all of the scans in Bcan_Layers.raw.
+Do not use the function from above, but instead write a new B-Scan function of a similar form to the A-Scan function that avoids any redundant computation.
+This should not require any loops at all.